Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-12-process-monitoring.md

 However, we might find that we need some simpler solutions.
 For example, I often make use of a NodeJS script to listen to web hooks (often from Github) and take actions based on them.
 NodeJS can handle HTTP requests and take action on them all in the same process, making it a good fit for a small, quick one-off service for listening to web hooks.

+These smaller scripts might not merit working through Upstart and Systemd (although the two are worth learning about).

-Let's make a quick service in Node - this file will live at `/srv/http.js`:
+Here's an example script - we'll make a quick service in Node.
+This NodeJS script will live at `/srv/http.js`:

 ```
-// File /srv/http.js
 var http = require('http');

 function serve(ip, port)